crcollins/chemtools-webapp/README.md

 ### Upload ###
 #### Log Parse ####

-This takes normal Gaussian log files and will output a text file comma delimited with the values needed from the file (filename, homo, lumo, gap, time taken).
+This takes normal Gaussian log files and will output a text file comma delimited with various useful values from the log file (Name, Occupied, Virtual, HomoOrbital, Dipole, Energy, Excited, Time).

 #### Data Parse ####